OLAFire Logo

 Interred: St. Joseph (River Grove, IL)

-Memories of Lawrence
+Memories of Larry

 Larry, you were such a nice polite boy and I really enjoyed talking to you in the short time we were friends together.
 I missed you when God took you away to be with all the other angels.
 I will always remember you.
 Rest in Peace my little Friend.